Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Guangzhou Military Region

-1979 Chinese invasion into Vietnam
+1979 Chinese troops' invasion into Vietnam

 Female Vietnamese soldier kissed baby son before fighting to death (photo)